 Named historical figures and characters: Domitian, Irenaeus of Lyon, John (evangelist), Luke (evangelist), Mark (evangelist), Matthew (apostle), Nero, Nerva, Paul (apostle), Peter (apostle), Polycrates (bishop), Timothy, Trajan.

-Places: Asia, Embelos Quarter (Ephesus), Ephesus, Galatia, Lugdunum, Lycaonia, Lystria, Pamphylia, Patmos, Phrygia, Pion (Ephesus), Pontus.
+Geographical locations: Asia, Embelos Quarter (Ephesus), Ephesus, Galatia, Lugdunum, Lycaonia, Lystria, Pamphylia, Patmos, Phrygia, Pion (Ephesus), Pontus.

 2.1 Art and Iconography